openwrt/packages/net/stubby/files/README.md

 This option specifies the upstream domain name used for TLS authentication with the supplied server certificate

+#### `option tls_port`

+This option specifies the TLS port for the upstream resolver.
+If not specified, this defaults to 853.

 #### `list spki`

 This list specifies the SPKI pinset which is verified against the keys in the